ibm-cloud-docs/hs-crypto/manage-access.md

 * Trusted Key Entry (TKE) uses either smart cards or software CLI plug-in with IAM authentication.
 Commands that deals with managing keys locally on the smart card or CLI are not included.
 Those commands do not interact with the HSM domain.
 * The Key Management API is used for envelope encryption and deals with root keys that are used by {{site.data.keyword.cloud_notm}} services for encrypting data-at-rest.
-* HSM APIs (the GREP11 API) are used for application-level encryption.
+* HSM APIs (the PKCS #11 API and the GREP11 API) are used for application-level encryption.

 | Action | Reader | ReaderPlus | Writer | Manager |Crypto unit administrator|
 |-----|-----|-----|-----|----|----|